 a) that antenna, signal propagation, target detection, and large necessary bandwidth characteristics of radar to achieve their functions are optimum in certain frequency bands;

-b) that the technical characteristics of radiolocation (except ground based meteorological radars) and radionavigation radars are determined by the mission of the system and vary widely even within a band;
+b) that the technical characteristics of radiolocation (except ground based meteorological radars) and radionavigation radars are determined by the mission of the system and vary widely even within a frequency band;

-c) that the radionavigation service is a safety service as specified by No. 4.10 of the Radio Regulations (RR) and requires special measures to ensure its freedom from harmful interference;
+c) that the radionavigation service is subject to No. 4.10 of the Radio Regulations (RR);

-d) that representative technical and operational characteristics of radiolocation (except ground based meteorological radars) and radionavigation radars are required to address sharing and compatibility with these systems as necessary;

-e) that procedures and methodologies to analyse compatibility between radars and systems in other services are provided in Recommendation ITU-R M.1461;
+d) that procedures and methodologies to analyse compatibility between radars and systems in other services are provided in Recommendation ITU-R M.1461;

-f) that radiolocation, radionavigation and meteorological radars operate in the frequency bands between 5 250-5 850 MHz;
+e) that radiolocation, radionavigation and meteorological radars operate in the frequency bands between 5 250-5 850 MHz;

-g) that ground-based radars used for meteorological purposes are authorized to operate in the frequency band 5 600-5 650 MHz on a basis of equality with stations in the aeronautical radionavigation service (ARNS) (see RR No. 5.452);
+f) that ground-based radars used for meteorological purposes are authorized to operate in the frequency band 5 600-5 650 MHz on a basis of equality with stations in the maritime radionavigation service (see Radio Regulations (RR) No. 5.452);

-h) that Recommendation ITU-R M.1849 contains technical and operational aspects of ground based meteorological radars and can be used as a guideline in analysing sharing and compatibility between ground based meteorological radars with systems in other services,
+g) that Recommendation ITU-R M.1849 contains technical and operational aspects of ground based meteorological radars and can be used as a guideline in analysing sharing and compatibility between ground based meteorological radars with systems in other services,

 recommends